ethereum/remix-project/README.md

 Now point your browser to `index.html` to open the application.

+### Troubleshooting building

+Here are some things to consider if you have trouble building the package.

+ - Make sure that you have the correct version of `node`, `npm` and `nvm`.
+You can find the version that is tested on Travis-ci by looking at the log in the [build results](https://travis-ci.org/ethereum/browser-solidity).

+Run:

+    node --version
+    npm --version
+    nvm --version

+ - In Debian based OSes such as Ubuntu you may need to run `apt-get install build-essential`.
+After installing `build-essential` run `npm install rebuild`.

 ## Usage as a Chrome Extension

 If you would like to use this as a Chrome extension, you must either build it first or pull from the `gh-pages` branch, both described above.